SonicMastr/Pigs-In-A-Blanket/README.md

 Piglet needs an SceLibc heap size of at least 2MB to intialize.
 Without it, the module will fail to start.
 This heap needs to be larger if using ```-nostdlib``` as this becomes your main heap.
 More info on ```-nostdlib``` support in the headers.

-`liblibScePiglet_stub.a` (Yes, that's the name), `libSceShaccCg_stub.a`, and `libtaihen_stub.a` are all linked automatically as they are combined with PIB after being built.
+These stubs are all linked automatically as they are combined with PIB after being built.
 Be sure to be aware of that.

+- liblibScePiglet_stub.a (Yes, that's the name)
+- libSceShaccCg_stub.a
+- libtaihen_stub.a
+- libSceGxmInternalForVsh_stub.a
+- libSceGxmInternal_stub.a
+- libSceSharedFb_stub.a
+- libSceAppMgr_stub.a

 ### Check the "Samples" folder for examples of how to use PIB to initialize OpenGLES 2.0 with EGL or GLFW.
 Yes.
 We have a GLFW3 port for the vita.
 You can built it here: https://github.com/SonicMastr/glfw-vita<br>Note: Button Mapping is not correct for anything but the Cross button.
 Hats and Analog Input are perfect.
 Also supports Touch.